localtunnel/localtunnel/README.md

 localtunnel exposes your localhost to the world for easy testing and sharing!
 No need to mess with DNS or deploy just to have others test out your changes.

-Great for working with browser testing tools like browserling or external api callback services like twilio which require a public url for callbacks!
+Great for working with browser testing tools like browserling or external api callback services like twilio which require a public url for callbacks.

 ## installation ##